Native American Animal Symbols - Who are They, What do They Mean and Why

 Background of Native American Animal Symbols

-To Native people, the Creator is in everything that breathes, hears, tastes, smells, senses and sees, all with lessons to be shared.
-The lessons that nature teach set a pattern, and each person must find a way to fit into this pattern for happiness and harmony with self and nature.
-All creatures and plants were equal, each performing its talents according to its abilities.
+To Native people, the Creator is in everything that breathes, hears, tastes, smells, senses and sees, and all have lessons to be shared.
+The lessons that nature teaches set a pattern, and each person must find a way to fit into this pattern to ensure happiness and harmony with self and nature.
+All creatures and plants are equal, each performing its talents according to its abilities.

 Info Snippet: Did you know...
 Many tribal creation stories say that earth was born on the back of Turtle.

 I'm always researching --- my monthly free-of-charge newsletter/e-zine has tips, articles, site updates, Native American artisans and Native American news of interest.
 Fill out the following form to receive this informative monthly newsletter - and THANKS!!!

 Info Snippet: Did you know...
 Ancient Native cultures from Florida to California also have portrayed the avanyu, or mythical plumed serpent, as a reference to water and the underworld.

 With the level of spirituality permeating most facets of Native peoples life, animal symbols, symbols, fetishes and totem images are inter-related.
 Visit my other pages that address these similar areas.